Mike Gillette

 Mike Gillette (born c.
-1967) is a former American football and baseball player.
+1967) is an American former football and baseball player.
 He was a placekicker for the University of Michigan Wolverines football team from 1985 to 1988 and a punter for the 1988 team.
 He also played baseball for Michigan, and later played professionally in the minor leagues.
 Gillette finished his college football career is the leading scorer in Michigan football history with 295 points on 53 field goals, 130 extra points, and one touchdown.
 He also set Michigan records for the longest field goal (56 yards) and most field goals in a single game (five).

 Football career

 Gillette grew up in St. Joseph, Michigan, and was an all-state quarterback, placekicker and punter at St. Joseph High School.
 He enrolled at the University of Michigan in 1985.

 Gillette had the best season of his career in 1988 and was selected by conference coaches for the United Press International as a first-team kicker on the 1988 All-Big Ten Conference football team.
 High and low points of Gillette's 1988 season include the following: